GCX-HCI/ThirtyInch/README.md

 ##### @CallOnMainThread

-Whenever you call this method from the `Presenter` it will be called on the Android main thread.
+Whenever you call this method it will be called on the Android main thread.
 This allows to run code off the main thread but send events to the UI without dealing with Handlers and Loopers.

 Requires to be a `void` method.
-Works only for "Android Views" (`ThirtyInchActivity`, `ThirtyInchFragment`).
+Works only for `TiView` interfaces implemented by "Android Views" (`TiActivity`, `TiFragment`).

 ##### @DistinctUntilChanged